 - Questions with “you” or “your” always refer to the student applying for financial aid.

-- Step 5 – Financial Information: this step tends to have more questions and/or errors, so we encourage you to watch this video clip (8 min 30 sec) or view this .pdf to help insure proper completion.
-While the current video uses the 2015-16 FAFSA, the 2016-17 process is very similar.
+- Step 5 – Financial Information: this step tends to have more questions and/or errors, so we encourage you to watch this video clip (8 minutes) or view this .pdf to help insure proper completion.

-- If your tax return is not completed, it may help to begin with your latest tax return, and make adjustments for known differences that took place (pay raises, investment income, business/rental income, etc.).
-Correct the FAFSA with actual values once your tax return is done.
+If your 2015 tax return is not completed, make your best estimate of all figures, and correct the FAFSA with actual values once your tax return is done.

 - Sign the FAFSA with the FSA ID (student / parent each needs one).